jo-hoe/google-sheets/README.md

 ### Integration Test Exception

-A credentials file is need to start integration tests.
-You may use the following launch.json file
+A credentials file and a google spreadsheet needed as prerequisite for the integration tests.
+You may use the following launch.json file to run the tests.

 ```json
 {